 The information on Form 5498 is submitted to the IRS by the trustee or issuer of your individual retirement arrangement (IRA) or Coverdell education savings account (ESA) to report contributions, including any catch-up contributions, and the fair market value of the account.

 Box 1.
-Shows traditional IRA contributions for 2019 you made in 2019 and through April 15, 2020.
-These contributions may be deductible on your Form 1040.
-However, if you or your spouse was an active participant in an employer's pension plan, these contributions may not be deductible.
-This box does not include amounts in boxes 2-4, 8-10, 13a and 14a.
+Shows traditional IRA contributions for 2021 you made in 2021 and through April 18, 2022.
+These contributions may be deductible on your Form 1040 or 1040-SR. However, if you or your spouse was an active participant in an employer’s pension plan, these contributions may not be deductible.
+This box does not include amounts in boxes 2–4, 8–10, 13a, and 14a.

 For more information about IRAs, see IRS Publication 590-A Contributions to Individual Retirement Arrangements (IRAs), and IRS Publication 560 Retirement Plans for Small Business (SEP, SIMPLE, and Qualified Plans).

 Note that any link in the information above is updated each year automatically and will take you to the most recent version of the document at the time it is accessed.